MicrosoftDocs/mesh-docs/mesh/Setup/Content/it-admin-led-trials.md

 > [!IMPORTANT]
 > In order to access the trial and assign licenses to users, you must have an [adequate role and privileges](#roles-needed-to-start-trial-and-assign-licenses).

+> [!NOTE]
+> These admin-led trials are not available worldwide.
+Specifically, they aren't available for Government customers or customers with EDU or FLW SKUs.
+See the [Mesh Troubleshooting and FAQs](../../Resources/mesh-troubleshooting.md) for full licensing requirements.

 There are two entrypoints for the trial that are detailed below: